What should I do if a loved one has passed away?

 Once notified and after verification, the accounts are frozen to prevent unauthorized transactions.
 Funds are distributed according to account ownership (e.g., joint ownership, payable-on-death beneficiaries) or by instructions from the estate’s legal representative.

-I am a joint owner on the deceased member's account.
+I am a joint owner on a deceased loved one's account.
 Can I still access the account?

 If you are a joint owner, you typically retain full access to the account.
 However, once the account is maintained (with proper documents), we can update our records, and the account may be re-titled in your name.